 Andrew Edwards Photo

-Interim Head of Acting and Resident Vocal Coach
+Assistant Professor, Coordinator of Acting, Resident Vocal Coach

 M.F.A.
 Classical Acting, The George Washington University